vearnfi/contracts/README.md

 7. The owner can adjust the fee charged by the protocol at any time using the setFeeMultiplier function.
 Allowed values range from 0 to 0.3%.
 8. The owner can withdraw accrued fees at any time using the withdrawFees method.

+## Roles

+1. Owner: Protocol owner, who has access to specific functions of the `Trader` contract such as setting fee multipliers, setting admin accounts and withdrawing fees.
+2. Admin: Admin of the `Trader` contract, responsible for executing the swap function.
+3. Subscriber: account allowing the `Trader` contract to periodically withdraw VTHO tokens from it and perform a swap for VET tokens.

+## Known issues

+- We lack some `zero-check` to save on gas.

 ## Getting started

 To get started, clone the repository and set environment variables based on the provided example: